 1. Introduction

 Microbial communities leaving on and in the surfaces of human and animal bodies can drastically affect the host’s health.
 These microorganisms include archaea, bacteria and fungi that inhabit the skin and the inner lining of the gastrointestinal tract (GI).
 (1).
 They help to metabolize essential nutrients, provide energy and interact with the host’s immune system.
 (2, 3, 4).
 For example, Butyricicoccus Pullicaecorum and its metabolite butyrate are important for human GI homeostasis and diseases prevention (5).
-Lactobacillus strains are potentially involved in essential vitamins’ metabolism (6) and improvement of human sleep quality (7).
+Lactobacillus strains play important role in metabolism of essential vitamins (6) and improvement of sleep quality (7).
 Another group of bacterial strains, Bifidobacterium have been suggested to influence higher cognitive functions in humans and to be associated with depression, pain and brain activity during stress.
 (8, 9, 10, 11, 12).
-Numerous studies have been conducted to explore gut microbiota composition responding to specific conditions such as high fat or high fiber diet, or inflammatory bowel diseases (17,13, 14, 15, 16, 18, 19, 20, 21).
-Host’s genotype may also influence the human gut microbiota, especially in infancy (22, 23).
-The combination of host genotype, gut microbiota and postnatal factors such as antibiotic usage, dietary pattern and environmental microbes shows significant influence on human gut development and homeostasis (24, 25).
+Multiple studies have shown a link between composition of gut microbiomes and host’s diet containing high levels of fiber or fat, and with GI disorders such as inflammatory bowel diseases (17,13, 14, 15, 16, 18, 19, 20, 21).
+Host’s genotype was also found to be factor associated with microbiome composition, especially in infancy (22, 23).
+The combination of host genotype, gut microbiota and postnatal factors such as antibiotic usage, dietary pattern and environmental microbes have been shown to have a significant influence on human gut development and homeostasis (24, 25).
 Hence, the underlying mechanism of such microbiota-host crosstalk is crucial but remains poorly understood.

 Cranberry have a long history of use by Native Americans as food source and medicine (26).
 Today, cranberry is widely consumed as fresh and dried fruit, juice and sauce.
 The berries are known for their high content of bioactive compounds including proanthocyanidins, flavonoids and other organic acids (27, 28).
 These compounds offer notable nutritional and health benefits such as reduced risk of urinary tract infections (29, 30) and inflammation (31), and improved cardiovascular health (32).
 Phenethyl isothiocyanate (PEITC) belongs to the isothiocyanate family of compounds which are formed when glucosinolates, a class of sulfur-containing compounds found in cruciferous vegetables, are hydrolyzed by myrosinase (33, 34).
-It has been shown to have a wide range of biological activities including anticancer, antioxidant, and anti-inflammatory effects (35, 36).
+It has been shown to be associated with several biological processes such as anti-inflammatory, antioxidant and anticancer activities (35, 36).

 The composition of the GI microbial communities determines the efficiency of processing food into metabolites including amino acids, bile acids and short-chain fatty acids (SCFA).
-The aim of this study was to better understand the mechanisms by which cranberry and PEITC can influence the gut microbiome and microbial metabolite production, and further improve the gut health via reducing inflammation and achieving homeostasis.
-We utilized C57BL/6J wild type (WT) and Nrf2 knockout (KO) mice to test diets enriched with either cranberry or PEITC.
+This study was aimed at better understanding of the mechanisms by which cranberry and PEITC can influence the gut microbiome and microbial metabolite production, and further improve the gut health via reducing inflammation and achieving homeostasis.
+We utilized C57BL/6J wild type (WT) and Nrf2 knockout (KO) mice to examine the effect of diets enriched with either cranberry or PEITC.
 The correlations of genotype and gut microbiome were also evaluated to determine the role of Nrf2 in the inflammation and aging processes.

 2. Experimental Section